annsudo/katacoda-scenarios/Monolithic to micro services/step5.md

 💩 **Effort while deploying**

 Each deployable unit must be functional independently.
-Some parts of code need will need to be duplicated across services.
+Some parts of code will be duplicated across microservices.

 💩 **Changes can affect multiple services**